renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: box_align float

-    This determines the alignment of wrapped rows or columns in a box.
+    This determines the alignment of rows or columns in a box.
 If 0.0, the default, rows are left-aligned and columns are top-aligned.
 If 0.5, it will center wrapped rows.
 Has no effect if box_wrap is False.